CamosunRobotics/RobotControlProgram1/README.md

 Added a function to parse a packet from the pi.  needs testing Added a function to execute commands from th pi.

+Added a function that makes the robot go forward in a straight line.